avani-bajaj/DATA512/README.md

 ### 3. Data Analysis

 *Create a plot to visualize Wikipedia traffic data Visualize Wikipedia traffic with 3 metrics: mobile traffic(for counts and views), desktop traffic(for counts and views) and all traffic (mobile + desktop)
-* Save the visualization as an image file
+* Save the visualization as an image file (saved as png file)

 ## License of the source data
 ## Wikimedia terms of use